massterra space

 We

-prices) based on currently available technology, existing products and
+launch (2017 prices) based on currently available technology, existing

-manufacturing techniques.
-We aim for an eventual launch rate
+We aim for an eventual launch rate of 10 per year from 2021.

-Our aim is to start the mass colonisation space over the next 50
+Our aim is to become a part of the mass colonisation space over the next 50

 years.
 Probability theory suggests that this may be all the